Mailman (City Letter Carrier)

 I can't say for sure why the drastic difference in the time your mail is delivered.
 If it's the same letter carrier who is coming at different times I can see a couple of hours difference but your description is up to 5.5 hrs difference.
 Normally the mail is sorted before we start delivering.
 Any mail which we pick up during the day as outgoing mail doesn't need to be separated.
 We just bring it back and give it to a dispatch clerk.
 At times we are shorthanded at the USPS so that results in us doing additional assignments possibly before delivering our own routes.
 This could be up to a couple of hours but that doesn't seem to be the norm where I work.
 Please remember that I can't speak for what happens at other postal facilities.
 One further comment is that we are supposed to deliver the mail in a specific route order.
 If your letter carrier doesn't do that it could result in different delivery times.
 The holiday season for cards isn't as busy as it used to be.
 We now deliver a significant quantity of parcels which could also take up time.

-Asked by Sarah about 10 years ago
+Asked by Cynthia almost 10 years ago

 Are you supposed to carry an ink pen so letters that require one can be, and you can carry on with your day, or is it the recipients responsibility to have an ink pen?

-Asked by Gayle over 9 years ago
+Asked by Gayle almost 10 years ago

 Are you referring to having a pen for a signature of accountable mail like a certified or registered item?
 I would say we are supposed to carry a pen because we sometimes have to leave a notice that we attempted a delivery but were not able to leave the item for whatever reason.
 With the current mail data collection device items can be signed for directly on an electronic screen with a stylus or fingernail.
 No pen is required unless the sender has requested a return receipt to be signed.
 Basically it is good practice to carry a pen at all times while delivering the mail.